cryptoartcom/cryptoart-smart-contracts/docs/contract.md

 /// @param storyId The unique identifier of the story.
 /// @param visible The new visibility status of the story. event ToggleStoryVisibility(uint256 tokenId, string storyId, bool visible);

+/// @dev Emitted on contract initialization.
+/// @param contractOwner The address that will own the contract.
+/// @param contractAuthoritySigner The address authorized to sign minting transactions. event Initialized(address contractOwner, address contractAuthoritySigner);

+/// @dev Emitted when the base URI is updated.
+/// @param newBaseURI The new base URI. event BaseURISet(string newBaseURI);

+/// @dev Emitted when the total supply is updated.
+/// @param newTotalSupply The new total supply. event TotalSupplySet(uint256 newTotalSupply);

+/// @dev Emitted when the authority signer is updated.
+/// @param newAuthoritySigner The new address authorized to sign minting transactions. event AuthoritySignerUpdated(address newAuthoritySigner);
 ```

 ## Functions